Hawkes Bay Kingmaker

 One child had his hand in the air, eagerly waiting for a chance to say something important.

 “It was goblin eh?
-An evil goblin sorceror?
+An evil goblin sorcerer?
 No, a devil!
 A demon!”

-The old man raises his hand as a guesture of patience.
+The old man raises his hand as a gesture of patience.

 “Surely, if you waited, I might actually tell you?”